neopragma/javahelloapp/README.md

 ### 11.4 Create a .gitignore file

-When we imported the project into Sprint Tool Suite, some IDE-specific files were created in the project directory that we don't want to store in version control.
+When we imported the project into Spring Tool Suite, some IDE-specific files were created in the project directory that we don't want to store in version control.

 The IDE doesn't show hidden files by default.
 You can make it do so, but it isn't very intuitive.
 Show participants how to do this.